-All CRMs store contact information and data; it's what the CRM does with that information that gives it character.
-There are plenty of acronyms to pick from to describe your data, e.g., leads, deals, etc. Regardless of the terms, you're familiar with, when it's all said and done, you have people out there in the real world you talk to.
+CRMs are used for storing contact information as well as its related data.
+There are plenty of terms to pick from to describe your data, e.g., leads, deals, etc. Regardless of the terms, you're familiar with, when it's all said and done, you have people out there in the real world you talk to.
 These people could be standalone individuals or representatives of a whole Company.
-So how do we present all of our contact information in our CRM, as well as intelligently track the actions and processes the contact is subject to?
+So how do we present all of our contact information in our CRM, as well as intelligently track the actions and processes the contact is subjected to?
 In Salesmate, we represent this process by breaking your data into several different categories:

 Contacts are designed to manage business-to-business (B2B) relationships—that is, relationships with other organizations and the contacts working at those organizations.
 In Salesmate you can also manage business-to-consumer (B2C) relationships, meaning relationships with individuals not associated with a specific organization.
 Contacts will automatically track in their detail pages all actions associated with them that take place in Salesmate.

 Later (or at the same time), People can have Deals opened for them, which will then be tracked separately in your sales pipeline.

 - Contacts are contact person profiles holding long-term information, e.g., email addresses and phone numbers.